 Scottish cooking with care

-Signature dishes like haggis neeps and tatties, sticky toffee pudding, and beef pies appear across five-star reviews; food is described as 'genuinely delicious, well presented, full of flavour, and clearly made with care'.
+Signature dishes like haggis neeps and tatties, sticky toffee pudding, and beef pies appear across reviews; food is described as 'genuinely delicious, well presented, full of flavour, and clearly made with care'.

 Historic Victorian setting